Conservation in Belize: History

+Under British colonization, Belize, formerly British Honduras, faced exploitation and degradation on resources, such as hardwood.
+Early conservation initiatives began in the late 1800s, creating land policies focused on limiting overexploitation.
+Such initiatives included the Crown Land Ordinance of 1817, which declared land for the British Crown to regulate extraction.
+However, these efforts were established for economic sustainability rather than conservation purposes.
+By restricting hunting practices and establishing forest reserves, cultural hunting practices and sustainable ecological knowledge from Indigenous communities were often excluded.

+In 1927, the Forest Ordinance was created.
+The Forest Ordinance established the legal foundation to designate a protected area.
+By the time Belize gained independence in 1981, fifteen forest reserves had been designated as protected areas, with harvesting of timber still permitted.
+The 1948 Fisheries Ordinance was established to regulate fishing of specific species and provided the legal foundation for establishing marine reserves.
+Scholars have argued that these efforts prioritized privatizing resources while framing these efforts as sustainable development.

-Up until the 1970s, Belize, formerly British Honduras, had relatively relaxed environmental laws that went largely unenforced.
+Up until the 1970s, British Honduras had relatively relaxed environmental laws that went largely unenforced.
 However, with the formation of the Belize Audubon Society in 1969, public awareness of the value of conservation grew rapidly.
 After gaining independence in 1981, the government passed both the National Park System Act and the Wildlife Protection Act, designating an array of protected areas of different status, and providing a codification for the protection of the immense biodiversity of life contained in the parks.

 Since then, governmental departments such as the Department of the Environment and the Forests Department, both under the Ministry of Natural Resources and the Environment, were established to research and regulate the issues and laws concerning the country's protected areas.
 Soon following was the Environmental Protection Act of 1992, which outlined the statutory powers of the Department of the Environment.

 To ensure proper financial backing, the Protected Areas Conservation Trust (PACT) was created in 1996.
 This trust is responsible for all funds raising, and the allocation of funds to protected areas.

 Belize is party to a number of legally binding multilateral environmental agreements, many of which deal with proper management of the country's natural resources.
 These include, most notably, the Convention on International Trade in Endangered Species (CITES), Convention Concerning the Protection of the World Cultural and Natural Heritage, Convention on Biological Diversity (CBD), Convention to Combat Desertification (CCD), Framework Convention on Climate Change (FCCC).
 Since its ratification of the Ramsar Convention in 1998, Belize has had two sites designated as wetlands of international importance: Crooked Tree Wildlife Sanctuary, in 1998, and Sarstoon-Temash National Park, in 2005.